TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

     .. note::

-        In order for the :ts:`pages` and :ts:`all` commands to work for non-admin users, make sure to set :ts:`options.clearCache.pages = 1` or :ts:`options.clearCache.all = 1` accordingly
+        In order for the :typoscript:`pages` and :typoscript:`all` commands to work for non-admin users, make sure to set :typoscript:`options.clearCache.pages = 1` or :typoscript:`options.clearCache.all = 1` accordingly
         in the user TSconfig.